ruby/prism/docs/building.md

 # Building

-The following describes how to build YARP from source.
+The following describes how to build prism from source.
 This comes directly from the [Makefile](../Makefile).

 ## Common

 All of the source files match `src/**/*.c` and all of the headers match `include/**/*.h`.

-The following flags should be used to compile YARP:
+The following flags should be used to compile prism:

 * `-std=c99` - Use the C99 standard
 * `-Wall -Wconversion -Wextra -Wpedantic -Wundef` - Enable the warnings we care about